blrobin2/blrobin2.github.io/_posts/2025-04-04-whose-shoes.md

 letterboxd_url: https://boxd.it/9jktUl
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

-* Quick question: what the hell was that?
+- Quick question: what the hell was that?